marblehands/rs-school-tasks/typescript-essentials/index.md

 #### 📝 Description

-In this module I got a brief overview of ...
+In this module I got a brief overview of typed functions in TypeScript.
 Personal reflections were written down based on the material covered.

 #### 💡 Key Insights

--
--
--
+- In TypeScript there are named functions (function declarations), anonymous functions (function expressions) and arrow functions as in JavaScript.
+The difference is that we can provide clear types for parameters and return values of the function.
+- The TypeScript compiler assumes, by default, that all parameters defined in a function are required.
+- We can define functions with optional, default, and rest parameters, as well as deconstructed object parameters.
+- Function parameters are positional, that means that parameters should be passed in the order in which they're defined in the function.

 #### 🎓 Key Learnings

--
--
+- Behavior and syntax of named, anonymous and arrow functions.
--
+- Defining functions' parameters:
+  - Optional parameters are defined by appending a question mark (?) to the end of the parameter name.
+  - The optional or default parameter must come after any required parameters in the parameter list.
+  - Use rest parameters if we do not know how many parameters will be passed or if we want to work with parameters as with an array.
+  - We can use a technique called deconstructed object parameters.
+This technique enables to use an interface to define named, rather than positional, parameters in the functions.
+  - We can use typed functions for defining types to another functions.

 #### 👩‍💻 Skills Gained

--
--
--
+- Define typed function with required, optional, default and rest parameters.
+- Define typed function using type aliases, interfaces and other functions as a type signature.

 #### 🛠 Practiсal Usage in Real-World Application

-...
+TypeScript simplifies the development of functions and makes them easier to troubleshoot by enabling to type parameters and return values.
+TypeScript also adds new options for parameters.
+For example, while all parameters are optional in JavaScript functions, you can choose to make parameters required or optional in TypeScript.

+Adding types to functions helps prevent from passing values that shouldn't be passed to the functions.
+Typed functions are especially important working with larger code bases or functions developed by others developers.

 ### "Declare and Instantiate Classes in TypeScript" Module Reflection